Note on the physical basis of spatially resolved thermodynamic functions: Spatially resolved thermodynamics of solvation

+where $\overline A_\infty$ is the $A$-density function evaluated for the bulk solvent (infinitely far removed from the solute).
+Whereas eq.~(\ref{eq:solvation}) follows from eq.~(\ref{eq:decomposition}) in total, we impose the extra condition (``meanfield approximation'') that the integrand $\overline A(\vc x) - \overline A_\infty$ equals the \emph{local} change in $A$ when the solvent is restructured at point $\vc x$ from its initial (unperturbed) bulk state to its (perturbed) solvation state.
+If, for simplicity, we restrict ourselves to a monoatomic solvent, this local change can only manifest itself through the local fluid density.
+We therefore seek to express $\overline A(\vc x)$ as a function of the local density, or particle number, only and ignore any dependencies on derivatives or spatial correlations of this quantity.
+As we shall see in Section~\ref{sec:energy}, the definition which we shall present coincides with what is commonly implicitly used for the energy (enthalpy) \cite{nguyen12,gerogiokas2014prediction,gerogiokas15,persson2017signatures,waibl2022explicit}.

 Because of correlations, the individual volume elements of the fluid are not independent subsystems.
-If they had been, the extensivity of the entropy would imply a linear dependence on the number of molecules in the subsystem---at \emph{fixed} pressure $P$ and temperature $T$---and the local entropy at a point could be obtained by the change in total entropy upon addition of extra molecules at that point.
-Extending this reasoning to the interacting subsystems, we deal with an infinitesimal change, so the local entropy at position $\vc x$ is and the entropy \emph{density} of eq.~(\ref{eq:decomposition}) becomes:
+If they had been, the extensivity of $A$ would imply a linear dependence on the number of molecules in the subsystem---at \emph{fixed} pressure $P$ and temperature $T$---and $\overline A(\vc x) v(\vc x)$ could be identified with the change in $A$ upon addition of one molecule in a small volume $v(\vc x)$ centered at $\vc x$.
+For interacting subsystems, this relation is not necessarily linear, and we therefore make an infinitesimal change, so that the local $A$ at position $\vc x$ is and hence $\overline A(\vc x)$ of eq.~(\ref{eq:decomposition}) becomes:

-Here $\rho(\vc x)$ and $N(\vc x)$ denote, respectively, the number density and number of molecules at position $\vc x$, both of which are fluctuating quantities: appropriate ensemble averaging is implicitly understood for both (and so $N(\vc x)$ is not necessarily integer).
-This choice for $\overline S(\vc x)$ is obviously unique and satisfies the symmetry constraints.
-Moreover, eq.~(\ref{eq:decomposition}) is satisfied as well.
-This can be seen by using a discrete approximation for $\rho(\vc x)$ in which space is divided into $M$ cells, indexed by $i$, of a small but finite volume $V$, writing
+Here $\rho(\vc x)$ and $N(\vc x)$ denote, respectively, the number density and number of molecules at position $\vc x$, both of which are fluctuating quantities: appropriate ensemble averaging is implicitly understood for both.
+By the derivative with respect to the number of particles, we actually understand the finite change when adding one particle to the system.
+The use of the derivative symbol in this case is normally justified by the number of particles in a thermodynamic system being very large.
+While this argument is not applicable here since the ensemble averaging entails that $N(\vc x)$ is -- in the technical jargon of statistics -- ``almost surely'' zero, it does not deter us and we simply regard the derivative symbol as a notational shorthand for a finite difference.

+That $\overline A(\vc x)$ satisfies eq.~(\ref{eq:decomposition}) (in the sense that its spatial integral yields $A$) can be seen the most easily by using a discrete approximation for $\rho(\vc x)$ in which space is divided into $M$ cells, indexed by $i$, of a small but finite volume $v$.
+Writing